 Strangely, this exercise is something I recalled when I read an old martial arts magazine many years ago.
 I don't know what the exercise is called but I remembered very well how it's done.
 That magazine article promised stronger and bigger forearms.
 I remember feeling an immediate "burn" on the forearms as a result of doing this exercise.

-After benefitting from it, I looked around the web to know what this exercise is called.
+After benefiting from it, I looked around the web to know what this exercise is called.
 I found Some exercise gurus on the web calling it "Wrist Roller".
 Still, others call it "Hanging Weight Rollups".

 There are websites that have specialized equipment for this exercise.
 Actually, you could improvise to make it work.
 These are the items I used for this exercise.